-We offer an open door policy where parents/carers are welcome any time to make an appointment to meet with either the class teacher, Phase Leader, SEND Lead Practitioner or SENDCo and discuss pupil progress.
+We offer an open door policy where parents/carers are welcome any time to make an appointment to

 Equal Opportunities

 All children at Haytor View Community Primary School have the opportunity to be included in all activities.
 Some children may require support to undertake a particular activity, this is carefully planned for, with appropriate provision and reasonable adjustments made where necessary.